Dr Peter Brett, BA (UCL), MSc (SOAS), PhD (SOAS)

 Peter joined the School in 2015.
 Previously he was a Teaching Fellow in Politics at the School of Oriental and African Studies (SOAS), where he did his graduate studies.
 He has also worked as an Adjunct Professor at Richmond – the American International University in London, and has taught at the University of Paris (Panthéon-Sorbonne).
 He has a broad range of interests, including the politics of Sub-Saharan Africa, international law, legal sociology, the politics of rights, and the history of international relations.

 Peter works on the international dimension of African politics, straddling the international relations and political science disciplines.
-He has a particular interest in the globalisation of human rights law, explaining its genesis and evaluating its effects.
-His most recent research has focused on the legitimacy of international courts in West and Southern Africa.
-In 2017-2018 he will investigate the politics of judicial appointments in Namibia and Bostwana - part of a project funded by a British Academy/Leverhulme Small Grant, and conducted with Dr. Sara Dezalay (Cardiff University)".
+He has a particular interest in the globalisation of human rights law, explaining its origins and evaluating its effects.
+His recent research has focused on the legitimacy of international courts in West and Southern Africa, and he is currently part of a large group of (European and African) early-career researchers investigating African judicial careers and the politics of judicial appointments.

 'Human Rights and the Judicialisation of African Politics' (under contract with Routledge).